-In fact, the movie borders on commedia dell’arte, with one couple in love at stake, being tried and challenged by lots of unhappy or whacky people.
-Pairs of grotestques (Julia Wolf and Morelli, Mr. and the ex-Mrs. Wynant, Mr. and Mrs. Jorgeson, and Nunheim and his girl) threaten the future of the lovers, Dorothy and Tommy.
+In fact, the movie borders on commedia dell’arte, with one couple in love at stake, being tried and challenged by lots of unhappy or whacky people in dysfunctional relationships.
+Pairs of grotesques (Julia Wolf and Morelli, Mr. and the ex-Mrs. Wynant, Mr. and Mrs. Jorgeson, and Nunheim and his moll) threaten the future of the lovers, Dorothy and Tommy.
 Within this mess, Nick and Nora stand out as the Harlequin and Columbine whose magical union somehow holds the key to our continued hope for love.

 G is for Cedric Gibbons

-Although credited as art director on hundreds of movies, Gibbons served as a supervisor for most of them.
-Nevertheless, his chic, modern trappings deserve a great deal of credit in etching the M-G-M look—elegant, striking, and rarely ornate—upon the public consciousness.
-Unlike another brilliant celebrity art director, William Cameron Menzies, who tended to give characters large, visually fascinating arenas to play within, Gibbons had a knack for creating glamorized stylized spaces that feel surprisingly real.
+Although credited as art director on hundreds of movies, Gibbons really served as a supervisor for most of them.
+Nevertheless, his chic, modern trappings deserve the credit for etching the M-G-M look—elegant, striking, and rarely ornate—upon the public consciousness.
+Unlike another brilliant celebrity art director, William Cameron Menzies, who tended to give characters large, visually fascinating arenas to play within, Gibbons had a knack for creating glamorized, stylized spaces that still feel surprisingly real.
 Yeah, okay, that’s a glittering generality, but one that harbors a kernel of truth, I think.
 Would Grand Hotel or Dinner at Eight be as poignant if the décor didn’t seem somehow personal and revealing, full of spaces that happen to be just the right size to express the emotions of the characters—in spite of the cool M-G-M look telling us we’re watching a movie?

 H is for Hays Code

 As I’ve discussed before, 1934 was a key transitional year in Hollywood history, as the industry fell in line with a set of staunch moral standards known as the Production Code, or sometimes the Hays Code, that had existed, largely unheeded, for years.
-The retooling of the motion picture industry into something much more normative and family friendly motivated clever screenwriters, directors, and actors to find increasingly subtle ways to get sex and moral transgression past the censors.
+The retooling of the motion picture industry into something much more normative and family-friendly motivated clever screenwriters, directors, and actors to find increasingly subtle ways to smuggle sex and moral transgression past the censors.

 And The Thin Man is a prime example.
 The fact that Nick and Nora are married lets them get away with all manner of naughtiness.
 Who can complain about him sitting on her lap or their constant flirting or Nora’s endless parade of voluptuous loungewear designs?
 Who would want to?
 Even censorial honcho Joseph Breen himself wouldn’t dare impugn the sanctity of Nick and Nora’s right to be attracted to each other—and to present a positive onscreen version of marriage.